prof-nobody/interview_challenge/README.md

 # Interview Challenge
-### NOTE ALL DATA IS GENERATED AND IS NOT FROM ANY PRODUCTION SYSTEMS
+### NOTE ALL DATA IS RANDOMLY GENERATED AND IS NOT FROM ANY PRODUCTION SYSTEMS
 This is a challenge for potential candidates.
 The file uploaded to this github repository is where you will start your investigation.
 It is access logs for a company website.
 We believe one of the users accessed another user's account and proceeded to download data.
 You must find who downloaded the data and what the data that it contained was.

 ## Requirements